Gajjela-Venkatesh/Crypto-Chat-App/README.md

 After encryption or decryption, click the Copy button to copy the message to the clipboard for easy sharing.
 How It Works
 Message Encryption: The message is first encoded into ASCII, then converted into base64 format.
 This transformation makes the message unreadable without the proper password.
-Message Decryption: To decrypt the message, the user inputs the correct password.
+Message Decryption: The user inputs the correct password to decrypt the message.
 The app will reverse the encryption process, converting the base64 message back into the original text.
-Base64 Encoding: Base64 encoding is a common method for encoding binary data into a string format that is safe for transmission over text-based protocols.
+Base64 Encoding: Base64 encoding is a common method for encoding binary data into a string format safe for transmission over text-based protocols.
 This app is used for both encryption and decryption of messages.
 Contributing
 Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have any suggestions, improvements, or bug fixes.
 Here's how you can contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature/your-feature-name).